-Figure 2.1: CEPA modelling process
+Figure 3.1: CEPA modelling process

-2.2.
+3.2.
 MODEL ASSESSMENT CRITERIA

 In advance of model development it is important to establish a clear process that allows for proper evaluation of model robustness.
-Our high-level selection criteria are summarised in the figure below and formed the basis of decisions on whether any given model was sufficiently robust to use in UR's opex and capital maintenance efficiency assessment for PC21.
+Our high-level selection criteria are summarised in the figure below and formed the basis of

-10 Throughout this report, we use the term 'driver of cost'.
+23 Throughout this report, we use the term 'driver of cost'.
 To be clear, the explanatory variables used for modelling purposes are proxies for companies' underlying cost drivers.
 While we expect some explanatory variables may have a very strong relationship with underlying drivers of cost (for example, length of mains), the use of a given explanatory variable as a proxy does not preclude alternatives.

-11 CEPA (March 2018).
+24 CEPA (March 2018).
 'CEPA cost assessment report"